Engineering, control and longitudinal readout of Floquet qubits: Initialization of arbitrary Floquet states

 Because of the long preparation time required with small $\Delta/\varepsilon_{d1}$ which is optimal for the longitudinal readout of \cref{Section_IV_Readout_of_floquet_states}, we now consider an alternative in the form of an instantaneous ramping protocol.
-Here, the main idea consists in preparing an initial superposition of the laboratory states $\alpha\ket{0} + \beta\ket{1}$ that matches the instantaneous eigenstate $\ket{\phi_0(0)}$ of the desired time-dependent Hamiltonian.
-An abrupt increase of the drive amplitude $\varepsilon_{d1}(t)$, as illustrated in \cref{Figure_Initialization_Floquet_Qubits}(b), then connects the eigenstates $\ket{\phi_0(0)}$ of the instantaneous Hamiltonian $H(t_0)$ and the Floquet states $\ket{\phi_0(t)}$ of the time-dependent Hamiltonian $H(t)$.
-The same idea can, in principle, be also used for the reverse mapping.
+Here, the idea consists in first preparing an initial superposition $\alpha\ket{0} + \beta\ket{1}$ of the laboratory frame qubit using standard pulse techniques such as to equal the instantaneous eigenstate $\ket{\phi_0(0)}$ of the desired time-dependent Hamiltonian.
+An abrupt increase of the drive amplitude $\varepsilon_{d1}(t)$, as illustrated in \cref{Figure_Initialization_Floquet_Qubits}(b), then connects the eigenstate $\ket{\phi_0(0)}$ of the instantaneous Hamiltonian $H(0)$ and the Floquet states $\ket{\phi_0(t)}$ of the time-dependent Hamiltonian $H(t)$ leading to a high-fidelity state preparation.

-Computing again the fidelity of the protocol as a function of the ramp time and ratio $\Delta/\varepsilon_{d1}$, we find in \cref{Figure_Initialization_Floquet_Qubits}(c) that the high-fidelity region (plain blue) is now delimited in parameter space by an upper bound in log-log scale rather than by a lower bound as was the case for the adiabatic protocol:
+Computing the fidelity of this protocol as a function of the ramp time and ratio $\Delta/\varepsilon_{d1}$, we find in \cref{Figure_Initialization_Floquet_Qubits}(c) that the high-fidelity region (plain blue) is now delimited in parameter space by an upper bound in log-log scale rather than by a lower bound as was the case for the adiabatic protocol.
+This upper bound can be expressed as

-where $C_2=0.18\ns$ for a 99\% fidelity, $C_2=0.06\ns$ for 99.9\%, and $C_2=0.03\ns$ for 99.99\%, respectively.
-For the desired ratio $\Delta/\varepsilon_{d1}=0.01$ which led to a fast longitudinal readout, this corresponds to a ramp time of up to $18\ns$ (resp.~$6\ns$) to reach 99\% (resp.~99.9\%) fidelity.
-For larger ratios $\Delta/\varepsilon_{d1}>0.3$, we were unable to reach convergence of the simulations, which indicates that the timescales involved are less than $1\ns$.
+where $\tau_2=0.18\ns$ for a 99\% fidelity, $\tau_2=0.06\ns$ for 99.9\%, and $\tau_2=0.03\ns$ for 99.99\%.
+Notably, for the ratio $\Delta/\varepsilon_{d1}=0.01$ which led to a fast longitudinal readout, this corresponds to a ramp time as fast as $18\ns$ (resp.~$6\ns$) to reach 99\% (resp.~99.9\%) fidelity. \ag{In short, the sudden approach to initialization can be used to prepare Floquet qubits with high fidelity in a fraction of the time needed for the adiabatic protocol.}